skeema/skeema/doc/options.md

 When supplied on the command-line to `skeema init`, the value will be persisted into the auto-generated .skeema option file, so that subsequent commands continue to ignore the corresponding table names.

+If a future version of Skeema adds support for views, this option will apply to views as well, since they share a namespace with tables.
+However, this option does not affect any other object types, such as stored procedures or functions.

 ### include-auto-inc

 Commands | init, pull